'Nothing left': Israelis grapple with damage from Iran strike

 According to Israeli officials, six people including two children were killed in the strike that destroyed Zilbergoltz's home.

-Yivgenya Dudka, whose home was also hit by the missile on Bat Yam, said: "Everything was destroyed.
+Yivgenya Dudka, whose home was also hit by the missile on the city of Bat Yam, said: "Everything was destroyed.
 There's nothing left.
 No house.
 That's it."

-In Israel's north, four people were killed earlier when a strike hit the town of Tamra, taking to 13 the death toll in the country since the fighting with Iran began on Friday.
+In Israel's north, four people were killed earlier when a strike hit the town of Tamra, taking to 13 the death toll in the country since the start of the attacks began on Friday.

 Israeli television channels broadcast footage of devastation from four sites where missiles struck in the early hours of Sunday.

-Tel Aviv and the nearby city of Rishon Lezion were also hit by missiles from Iran, after Israeli fighter jets carried out strikes on military and nuclear targets in the Islamic republic.
+Tel Aviv and the nearby city of Rishon Lezion were also hit by missiles from Iran, after Israeli fighter jets carried out strikes that hit military and nuclear sites as well as residential areas in the Islamic republic.

 According to data shared by the prime minister's office, missiles hit some 22 locations across Israel.